bahuisken/Password-Generator/README.md

     * Would they like the password to contain numbers (0-9)
     * Would they like the password to contain special characters (`!@#$%^&*()-_+={}[]|\\:;<>./?)

 4 arrays are created based on the above.
-Based on the answers, an array is filled with all possible characters.
-In order to ensure that at least 1 character from each of the selections the user has made makes it into the final password, a 2nd array is filled with 1 random character from each of their selections.
-For the final password, random characters are grabbed from the array with all possible characters.
-This array is equal to the length of the password the user desires - the numbe of items in the required characters array.
+Based on the answers, an empty array is filled with all possible characters.
+In order to ensure that at least 1 character from each of the selections the user has made makes it into the final password, a 2nd empty array is filled with 1 random character from each of their selections.
+For the final password, random characters are grabbed from the array with all possible characters and pushed to an empty final array.
+This array is equal to the length of the password the user desires - the number of items in the required characters array.
 Then, the final password array is concatenated with the required characters array, and converted to a string.
 This string appears on the users screen in the text area.

 ## Deployed Application Link: